Mark-Din/Search-and-Big-Data-Processing/README.md

 Database: MySQL, Elasticsearch
 Object Storage: MinIO
 Libraries: Pandas, SQLAlchemy, PySpark
+Dependencies : All dependencies are needed for spark running, hadoop-aws-3.3.2.jar is specially for airflow only
 Containerization: Docker, Docker Compose

 ## Architecture
 ![alt text](<workflow_architecture.png>)
+Data should be in mysql by default as user's input.
 From mysql to MinIO => Using Spark ETL for about twice a week For regular ETL : Web APP → MySQL→ Extract (Airflow Task) → Transform (Pandas) → Load with structured data(MySQL)
                                                           → Save format (Delta format) → Load with structured/unstructured data(MinIO)